NMAnalytics/Project-2/Answers.md

 |2003|3516979.54|1000|
 |2005|1791486.71|478|

 2004 is the highest selling year.
-Looking at the data, the year 2005 so much lower.
-Lets find out why.
+Looking at the data, the year 2005 is so much lower.
+Let's find out why.

 ---
 I'm going to run this query to find all the months for 2005.